omikadze/salesforce-basics/README.md

 * APIs to connect with third-party applications
 * Social media extensions, to extend commerce into social channels and online communities, such as Instagram and Facebook
 * In-store endless aisle and “clienteling,” to help in-store shoppers find the item they need, even if it’s not available at that specific store location.
 (This is a reference app that uses B2C Commerce customer, product, and inventory data to enable store associates to access this information to complete sales in the store.)

+### Einstein for Commerce

+Einstein for Commerce features are directly embedded into Salesforce B2C Commerce to delight shoppers, make merchants more productive, and most importantly—grow revenue.
+This is all achieved through AI and machine learning, using their own wealth of commerce data.

+#### Einstein Product Recommendations

+Product Recommendations uses machine learning to make suggestions personalized to a consumer’s shopping experience.
+Whether a shopper is a guest or known—that is, signed in to an account—these recommendations suggest the most relevant products throughout a consumer’s shopping journey to keep them engaged on the web site, and help them browse more efficiently.

+Merchants can choose from multiple recommendation types.
+They can use traditional recommendations that show like-for-like products, for example, where a shopper sees blue shoes recommended on a product detail page for another pair of blue shoes.
+Einstein Product Recommendations present customers with the right products at the right time.
+They encourage more purchases and maximize a brand’s revenue.
+But they do something else that’s just as important, if less quantifiable.
+They offer each customer a delightful shopping experience through personalized—perhaps even thoughtful—attention to their interests, based on the items they themselves have shown interest in.
+And happy shoppers are good for business.

+#### Einstein Predictive Sort

+With Einstein Predictive Sort, brands can automatically personalize the order of products shown on each search results or category page.
+This means products most relevant to a shopper show up first based on their past browsing and buying behavior.
+Predictive Sort makes the web experience more enjoyable since shoppers don’t have to scroll through as many products and pages to find items of interest.

+It’s even more impactful for shoppers using a mobile device.
+Mobile screens typically show fewer products per page, and shoppers don’t like to click and scroll through several pages to find what they’re looking for.
+Einstein Predictive Sort is a simple way to make the mobile shopping experience faster and more seamless.